In order to use this feature, you need register and become a member.

 Company Description Submit New Info

 1954 Sony introduced the TC-301.
-It was the first small tape recorder designed for the consumer market and was the start of the mass produced Sony electronic products
+It was the first small tape recorder designed for the consumer market and was the start of the mass produced Sony electronic products.
+Later in the year a 401 was released and is branded Tokyo Tsushin Kogyo (included below)

 1955 The first Sony-branded product, the TR-55 transistor radio introduced